IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 field are between 0 and 15; Ethernet, for example, would have an FCS length value of 2, corresponding to a 4-octet FCS.

+R (1 bit):
+: not used - MUST be set to zero by pcap writers, and MUST NOT be interpreted by pcap readers; a reader SHOULD treat a non-zero value as an error.

+P (1 bit):
+: a bit that, if set, indicates that the Frame Check Sequence (FCS) length value is present and, if not set, indicates that the FCS value is not present.

+Reserved3 (10 bits):
+: not used - MUST be set to zero by pcap writers, and MUST NOT be interpreted by pcap readers; a reader SHOULD treat a non-zero value as an error.

+LinkType (16 bits):
+: an unsigned integer that indicates the link layer type for packets in the file;
+it is a value as defined in the PCAP-related LinkType List registry, as defined in {{I-D.ietf-opsawg-pcaplinktype}}.

 ## File Endian Information

-The magic number is stored in native endian format, so all the byte sequences below are magic numbers.
+The magic number is stored in native endian format, so all the octet sequences below are magic numbers.

 * 0xA1,0xB2,0xC3,0xD4: little endian file, with timestamps in seconds/microseconds.
 * 0x1A,0x2B,0x3C,0x4D: little endian file, with timestamps in seconds/nanoseconds.